Scicli travel guide and tourism

 Visit Scicli (Sicily, Italy )

-The peculiarity - and attraction - of Scicli is largely due to its setting and the surrounding natural environment.
+The peculiarity - and attraction - of Scicli is partly due to its setting and the surrounding natural environment.
 As well as several beaches and resorts on the coast to the south-west the town is also at the intersection of the valleys of San Bartolomeo and Santa Maria La Nova, known as the "Cave" with the rocky hills of San Matteo, Rosario and of the Croce nearby.

-As one of the towns in the area severely damaged by an earthquake in 1693 and rebuilt in baroque style, it also forms part of the Val di Noto World Heritage Site.
+As one of the towns in the area severely damaged by an earthquake in 1693 and rebuilt in baroque style, it also forms part of the Val di Noto UNESCO World Heritage Site.

 Explore Scicli: tourism and travel

-Assuming you want a diversion from the beach we suggest you take the time to explore the old center of Scicli, near the hill of San Matteo.
 After the earthquake that devastated much of the region in 1693 the rebuilt town kept its original medieval layout while the new monasteries and convents were built with typical baroque opulence and paid for by the local nobility, in the early 18th century.

 The first development at Scicli was around the 'Castello dei tre cantoni' at the top of San Matteo hill.
 The Castello dei tre Cantoni is actually composed of two separate fortifications, the Castelluccio higher up and the Castellaccio at a lower level.